 Our team will coordinate appropriate medication management and can also determine which medical equipment may be needed.
 Most cardiac and symptom management medications related to your diagnosis, as well as assistive equipment, are covered under the Hospice Medicare Benefit and they will be delivered to your home.
 Hospice nurses consult with physicians and pharmacists who specialize in the types of medicine needed to ensure your quality of life is optimum.

 Our nurses work with a team to customize your care according to your needs.
-The hospice certified nursing assistant can help with personal care when needed; our social workers and chaplains meet with you to provide supportive emotional and spiritual care for both the patient and the family.
+The hospice aid can help with personal care when needed; our social workers and chaplains meet with you to provide supportive emotional and spiritual care for both the patient and the family.

 In hospice care, much of the disease management will be similar to what has been done before.
 We will work with your doctor(s) and communicate with him/her about how you are doing.
 We are likely to continue most or all of your heart medicines as these are helping your heart function and thus keeping you more comfortable, which is our goal.
 We may also add medicines to increase your comfort.